slep2-0/MyOS/README.md

 `Paging - Virtual Memory Paging with permissions, like PAGE_PRESENT (is the page even mapped to physical memory?), PAGE_RW (Is the page read/write or only read?), PAGE_USER (Is the page both for user mode and kernel mode, or only kernel mode?)`

-`Interrupts (with full exception management) -- basic keyboard interrupt to write to screen, as well as a basic interrupt timer.`
+`Interrupts (with full exception management) -- basic keyboard interrupt to write to screen, as well as a basic interrupt timer (unused, working on it).`

+`Full dynamic heap memory allocation.`

 **WORKING ON:**

 `FAT32 FileSystem accessing in the kernel itself.`

-`Keyboard handling`

-`Dynamic Memory allocation`

 `life.`